StefLipp/finalproject_cardatabelgium/README.md

 # Data Pipeline and Analysis of Belgian Car Data

-This project aims to analyze the interaction between various municipal-level characteristics and the degree of car ownership in Belgium.
-To achieve this, we have developed a comprehensive workflow that facilitates the extraction, transformation, and analysis of relevant data.
-The workflow begins with the extraction of data from online sources.
-This data is subsequently ingested into our Data Lake.
+This project analyzes the interaction between municipal characteristics and car ownership in Belgium.
+We developed a workflow for extracting, transforming, and analyzing data, starting with online data extraction into a Data Lake.
+The data is then processed and loaded into a Data Warehouse.

-Next, we perform the transformation and loading of this data.
-Using batch-processing and transformations, after which we load the data into our Data Warehouse.

-Finally, we connect an interactive dashboard to the Data Warehouse.
-This allows us to generate insightful reports and conduct detailed analyses of the data.
-The primary research question guiding this project is: How do different municipal-level characteristics interact with the degree of car ownership?
-Key elements of our analysis include population density, province, city area size, the count of sub-municipalities, and household types.
+An interactive dashboard connected to the warehouse generates reports and supports detailed analysis.
+The main research question focuses on how municipal characteristics like population density, province, city size, sub-municipality count, and household types affect car ownership.

 Our data sources for this analysis include car ownership data from Statbel (statbel.fgov.be) and city demographic information from Wikipedia tables.